mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    b.
 Each of your Reusable Entity's methods must successfully and reliably execute using 10 NeoGas (GAS) or less.

    c.
-If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Distributed Applications category, this is possible as long as someone else's Enterprise Distributed Application project uses your Reusable Entity as part of their submission.
+If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Distributed Applications category, this is possible as long as another Enterprise Distributed Application project uses your Reusable Entity as part of their submission.

    d.
 Reusable Entities must use NEO Persistable Classes Platform features; for example, your Reusable Entities/smart contracts cannot directly call `Storage.Put()` or `Storage.Get()`.

    e.
 Reusable Entities submitted as part of a Best Enterprise Distributed Applications category submission must be submitted separately to the Developers Choice Awards: Best Reusable Entities category.

    f.
-All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).
+All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT) to be license-compatible with other NEO projects.

    g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is *encouraged*.